 Topic Feedback Area Structure Plan Requirements If the cost of Intermunicipal Concept Plans (the larger, more general ASPs) are able to be made the responsibility of the developer, there should not be many accompanying studies required.
 Local Area Structure Plans (the smaller, more detailed plans) will require additional studies already, and putting an extensive, additional cost burden on developers could impede the viability of development in the IDP area.
-Laving the Area Structure Plans not be injustly produced in good, it should halp.
 Having the Area Structure Plans not be jointly produced is good.
 It should help with project efficiency.
 Developers should not have to wait for Intermunicipal Concept Plans to be completed if they want to develop an area.
 If they have to wait for the County to complete them it could be a significant hitch for development.
 Growth Monitoring Requirements No issues with the reduction of policies here.
 Seems good for development.
 Servicing Requirements The improved clarity in the servicing requirements is great.
 It will help usability and efficency.
 It is good that the areas to the north of the city are exempt from the requirement to connect to municipal servicing.
 Such a requirement could significantly impact the viability of developing those lands Dispute Resolution Process One of the problems with the previous IDP was the lack of clarity in the provided Dispute Resolution process.
 It often resulted in disputes being overly inhibitive.
 It is essential to ensure that the process in the new IDP is much clearer.
 The policies that are present look good.